Skip to main content

 10. Save the file, and reload the page in Firefox.

-• Resize the window from small to wide and observe the key difference.
+• Resize the window from small to wide to see how this works.

-• auto-fit: Fits the actual number of items to the full width of the grid by collapsing empty tracks.
-Use this when you want content to fully utilize available space.
+• auto-fit: Fits the current number of columns to the width of the grid.

 More About Minmax